jguhlin/ODG/README.md

 ## Future

-I am currently updating ODG's web interfaces to be more responsive and malleable.
+I am currently updating ODG's web interfaces to be more responsive.
 This is happening in a separate branch at this time.

 ## License
-Copyright � 2017 Joseph Guhlin, Licensed under GPL v3 (see LICENSE file)
+Copyright � 2017-2018 Joseph Guhlin, Licensed under GPL v3 (see LICENSE file)